rofgh/ur_to_sr_mapping/README.md

 ## parent.py
 Run this on the command line (python3)  (or 'make run' if make is installed, see [makefile](https://github.com/rofgh/ur_to_sr_mapping/blob/04ee506608f7c58b81418987d333ec76d639e712/Makefile#L1))
-This file takes four arguments, default=False/None in order to run a smaller domain, and begins the ur_to_sr_mapping code set.
+This file takes four arguments, default=False/None in order to run a smaller domain, and begins the ur_to_sr_mapping code set.   ("python parent.py" = "python parent.py False False False run.tsv" )

 Make full, which will run all 8192 language families (2GB tsv file at the moment (5/24/20)) (~8 hour run time)
 ```